openpreserve/plato/CONTRIBUTE.md

 ### Deploy

-You have to use the war and ear files. (you cannot deploy the exploded archives, because there is a bug in the maven-war plugin)
+You have to use the war and ear files, you cannot deploy the exploded archives, because there is a bug in the maven-war plugin.

 1. Copy planningsuite-ear/target/planningsuite-ear.ear to your JBoss deployments folder
-2. Copy idp/target/idp.war to your JBoss deployments folder.
+2. Copy idp/target/idp.war to your JBoss deployments folder

 ### Contribute